-This new long-term installation begins chronologically with works of art collected in the late 1940s, from the first years of what became the university’s historic Festival of Contemporary Arts, and continues to the present.
+The gallery is installed thematically and chronologically, beginning with works of art collected in the late 1940s from the first years of what became the university’s historic Festival of Contemporary Arts, and continues to the present.

 In Fall 2020, the gallery will feature several significant rotations.
 Two paintings —Robert Gwathmey’s Southern Community (1950) and Ben Shahn’s Second Allegory (1953) — will join surrealist counterparts from the collection to frame a key tension for mid-twentieth-century artists between abstraction and social justice.